Unsure what a children’s insurance rider involves, or why you should consider one in the first place?

-A standard life insurance policy provides the foundation for coverage and financial peace of mind for the insured and their families.
+A standard life insurance policy provides an ideal foundation for coverage and financial peace of mind for the insured and their families.

-Insurance riders offer the opportunity to tweak the protection of a policy to fit the insured’s personal situation.
+Life insurance riders offer an additional opportunity to tweak the protection of a policy to fit the insured’s personal situation.

-It adds a new dimension to what an insurance policy can and should deliver.
+They add a new dimension to what an insurance policy can and should deliver for policyholders.

-But it doesn’t mean such a devastating event doesn’t have other repercussions that must be taken into account.
+However, this doesn’t mean such a devastating event would not have other repercussions that must be taken into account.

 Buying insurance requires rational thinking and a pragmatic approach to planning for the future without always knowing what’s in store.

-Parents can take comfort in the fact a children’s insurance rider recognizes the unintended consequences for them as well.
+Parents can take comfort in the fact that a children’s insurance rider purposefully recognizes the unintended consequences for them as well.

-Most insurance companies offer children’s riders.
-One add-on provision will cover all the children in a household.
+Most life insurance companies offer children’s insurance riders.
+Traditionally, a single add-on provision should cover all the children in a household, including any future additions.

 These riders work differently than regular life insurance because they are sold in units of $1,000 worth of coverage with a per unit price.
 They are not expensive, typically falling in the range of under $10 per unit.

-Parents can pay the premium as a lump sum payment or opt for monthly installments instead, no matter how many children you’re needing to insure.
-Unlike life insurance for a working adult, a children’s insurance rider usually covers the cost of a funeral and burial of the deceased only.
+Parents can pay the insurance premium as a lump sum payment or opt for monthly installments instead, no matter how many children you’re needing to insure.
+Unlike life insurance for working adults, a child rider usually covers the cost of a funeral and burial of the deceased only.